 Extend Your Learning with CalTrin

 To better support the professional development goals of Hispanic/Latino learners, CalTrin is exploring training topics to offer fully in Spanish as well as looking at translation services for popular trainings.
-Explore our current collection of Spanish-language trainings and resources!
+Explore our current collection of trainings and resources geared toward Spanish-speaking professionals and Hispanic/Latino families.

 - Calendar of Live Webinars and Workshops

-- Protective Factor of the Month is a monthly webinar series presented with optional Spanish interpretation (con interpretación en español)
+- Protective Factor of the Month – a monthly webinar series presented in English with Spanish interpretation

 - Training Archive – Revisit recordings and materials from prior CalTrin trainings: